niallio9/insight_project/README.md

 # SafeRoute

 SafeRoute is a tool that enables drivers to make proactive decisions to lower their risk of being in a collision while on the roads in Toronto.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+A live web application for the City of Toronto can be found at http://nialler.pythonanywhere.com/.

+The html templates and server file are included in this repository for reference to help anyone to implement a similar web application.

 ### Prerequisites